ServicesHow It WorksGet A QuoteOur TechsService AreasFAQContact

 Can you do suspension work without a shop lift?

 Most suspension repairs can be done safely on jack stands in your driveway.
-We assess accessibility on arrival.
+Struts, shocks, ball joints, tie rods, and wheel bearings are all accessible from underneath the vehicle.
+We assess accessibility on arrival and let you know if any vehicle-specific issues exist.

 Do I need an alignment after suspension work?

-We recommend it after tie rod, ball joint, or strut replacement.
-We can refer you to a trusted alignment shop.
+We recommend an alignment after tie rod, ball joint, or strut replacement because these components affect your wheel angles.
+We can refer you to a trusted alignment shop near you.
+Shock absorber and wheel bearing replacement typically don't require alignment.

 How long does strut replacement take?

 Typically 2 to 2.5 hours per pair.
-Doing both sides at once is recommended for even handling.
+We always recommend doing both sides at once for even handling and ride quality.

 What's included in the warranty?